team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # encodeImage index.js
 ## Imported Code Object

-encodeImage is a function that takes an image file path as a parameter and returns a base64 encoded string representation of the image data.
+encodeImage is a function that takes in an imagePath parameter representing the file path to an image.
+It reads the image file synchronously using fs.readFileSync() and converts the image buffer to a base64 encoded string using Buffer.from() and toString('base64').
+The base64 encoded string is then returned from the function.

-It uses fs.readFileSync() to read the image file from the given path into a Buffer.
-This Buffer contains the raw binary image data.

-It then converts this Buffer to a base64 encoded string using Buffer.from(image).toString('base64').
-The base64 encoding converts the binary data to an ASCII string format.

-So in summary, encodeImage takes an image file path, reads the image data, and returns a base64 encoded version of that data as a string.

 ### Code Type